Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Johnson City

-Johnson City residents enjoy access to diverse outdoor activities such as hiking trails, waterfalls, and water sports like fishing, boating, and kayaking.
+Johnson City is a town of around 70,000 in Washington County—one of Tennessee's best counties—in the northeast corner of the state.
+Residents enjoy access to diverse outdoor activities such as hiking trails, waterfalls, and water sports like fishing, boating, and kayaking.

 Johnson City Real Estate

 Johnson City provides affordable housing and prioritizes a cost-effective real estate market.
 Homes range from around $300,000 to upwards of $2 million.
-The Johnson City Housing Authority operates neighborhoods that offer affordable renting options, catering to the financial flexibility of residents.
+The Johnson City Housing Authority operates neighborhoods that offer affordable renting options, catering to residents' financial flexibility.

 Embracing Nature and Higher Education